Lecture Notes in Cosmology: Einstein equations for scalar perturbations

-This equation tells us that $\Phi = -\Psi$, i.e. there exists only one gravitational potential, unless a quadrupole moment of the energy content distribution is present.
-For example, when CDM dominated the universe then $\Phi = -\Psi$ but this is not the case in the early universe, because of neutrinos.
-Even when CDM or DE dominates but the underlying theory of gravity is not GR one might have $\Phi \neq -\Psi$.\footnote{One can probe the value of $\Phi + \Psi$ via weak lensing, which we do not address in these notes.
-See e.g. \cite{2017grle.book.....D} for a treatise on gravitational lensing.}
+This equation tells us that $\Phi = -\Psi$, i.e., there exists only one gravitational potential unless a quadrupole moment of the energy content distribution is present.
+For example, when CDM dominated the universe, $\Phi = -\Psi$; however, this is not the case in the early universe due to neutrinos.
+Even when CDM or DE dominates, if the underlying theory of gravity is not GR, one might have $\Phi \neq -\Psi$.\footnote{One can probe the value of $\Phi + \Psi$ via weak lensing, which we do not address in these notes.
+See e.g., \cite{2017grle.book.....D} for a treatise on gravitational lensing.}